Table of Contents

 - Reporting on work areas

-However, not every injured worker has a positive experience when they return to light-duty work.
+While light-duty work can offer an appealing alternative for many businesses, some injured workers have less-than-ideal experience when returning to work.
 For example, in Pennsylvania, it’s legal for employers to give their injured employees “no duty” positions.
 In these job assignments, employees will stand or sit in a certain spot with no work to do.
 If you’re dealing with harassment from your employer as an injured worker, speak with an attorney about your rights.

-1. You May Get Paid the Same Amount or Less for Light-Duty Work
+1. Workers’ Comp Light-Duty Pay May Be the Same or Less

-If you are paid less than you were prior to your injury, you’ll receive payments for lost wages as partial disability benefits.
-In Pennsylvania, this amount is calculated by first subtracting your current wages from your wages prior to your injury.
-Two-thirds of that amount is what your partial disability payment will be.
+If you are paid less than you were before your injury, you’ll receive payments for lost wages as partial disability benefits.
+In Pennsylvania, this amount is calculated by first subtracting your current wages from your wages before your injury.
+Two-thirds of that amount is your partial disability payment.

 For example, if your weekly pay before your injury was $400, and your weekly pay for light-duty work is $250, the difference is $150, and your partial disability payment will be $100.